Aggregative games with bilevel structures: Distributed algorithms and convergence analysis: Abstract

 \section{Abstract}

-In this paper, the problem of distributively searching the Stackelberg equilibria of aggregative games with bilevel structures is studied.
-Different from the traditional aggregative games, here the aggregation is determined by the minimizer of the objective function in the inner level, which depends on players' actions in the outer level.
-Moreover, the global objective function in the inner level is formed by the sum of some local bifunctions, each of which is strongly convex with respect to the second argument and is only available to a specific player.
-To handle this problem, first, we propose a second order gradient-based distributed algorithm, where the Hessain matrices associated with the objective functions in the inner level is involved.
-By the algorithm, players update their actions in the outer level while cooperatively minimizing the sum of the bifunctions in the inner level to estimate the aggregation by communicating with their neighbors via a connected graph.
-Under mild assumptions on the graph and cost functions, we prove that the actions of players and the estimate on the aggregation asymptotically converge to the Stackelberg equilibrium.
-Then, for the case where the Hessain matrices associated with the objective functions in the inner level are not available, we propose a first order gradient-based distributed algorithm, where a distributed two-point estimate strategy is developed to estimate the gradients of cost functions in the outer level.
-Under the same conditions, we prove that the convergence errors of players' actions and the estimate on the aggregation to the Stackelberg equilibrium are linear with respect to the estimate parameters.
+In this paper, the problem of distributively seeking the equilibria of aggregative games with bilevel structures is studied.
+Different from the traditional aggregative games, here the aggregation is determined by the minimizer of a virtual leader's objective function in the inner level.
+Moreover, the global objective function of the virtual leader is formed by the sum of local functions, each of which is determined by the local action of a player and the aggregation variable, and is strongly convex with respect to the aggregation variable.
+When making decisions, each player only has access to a local part of the virtual leader's objective function, and can communicate with its neighbors via a connected graph.
+To handle this problem, first, we propose a second order gradient-based distributed algorithm, where the Hessian matrices associated with the objective functions of the leader are involved.
+Under mild assumptions on the graph and cost functions, we prove that the actions of players asymptotically converge to the Nash equilibrium point.
+Then, for the case where the Hessian matrices associated with the objective functions of the virtual leader are not available, we propose a first order gradient-based distributed algorithm, where a distributed estimate strategy is developed to estimate the gradients of players' cost functions in the outer level.
+Under the same conditions, we prove that the convergence errors of players' actions to the Nash equilibrium point are linear with respect to the estimate parameters.
 Finally, simulations are provided to demonstrate the effectiveness of our theoretical results.